the-peon-project/peon/documentation/manual/docs/development/03_warplans.md

 ## Projects

-This list will grow over time.
+This list will grow over time (as requests come in, or other people contribute recipies to the project).

 - [x] [CSGO](https://github.com/the-peon-project/peon-warplans/tree/main/csgo)
 - [ ] [Starbound](https://github.com/the-peon-project/peon-warplans/tree/main/starbound)